The Lowly One

 It's the lowest score a judge can award, but how often have we actually seen a judge raise their paddle with the number 1 on it?

-Only eight dances have scored the lowly 1:
+Only nine dances have scored the lowly 1:

 Quentin & Hazel in the first week of series two, with their Cha Cha Cha routine, received a one from both Craig and Arlene, and scored a total of just 8 points.